Men ACWY vaccine

 Other meningitis vaccines

-The Men C vaccine is offered as part of the NHS vaccination programme to all babies aged 3 months and again at 12/13 months old.
+The Men C vaccine is offered as part of the NHS vaccination programme to all babies aged 12/13 months old.

 From September 2015, Men B vaccine (Bexsero) will be offered as part of the NHS childhood vaccination programme, to all babies aged 2, 4 and 12 months old.

 Meningitis - NHS Direct Wales Encyclopaedia

 Aged 13-18 years?
 Or under 25 and starting university?
 Protect yourself against meningitis and septicaemia pdf

 Aged 13-18 years?
 Or under 25 and starting university?
 Protect yourself against meningitis and septicaemia (MenACWY) poster (2016)